Goldschmidt, Peralta homer in D-backs' win over Giants

 GOLD STANDARD

-Goldschmidt's drive over the right field fence in the first joined him with Luis Gonzalez as the only two Diamondbacks in club history with 200 or more home runs.
+Goldschmidt's drive over the right field fence in the first, his 24th of the season, joined him with Luis Gonzalez as the only two Diamondbacks in club history with 200 or more home runs.
 It was his 95th career home run at Chase Field, matching the stadium record held by Gonzalez.

+Goldschmidt got the home run ball and said he'll be keeping it.

 SAY JAY